openstack/ironic-specs/specs/approved/ironicclient-osc-plugin.rst

 https://bugs.launchpad.net/ironic/+bug/1526479

-The OpenStackClient is becoming the defacto cli client for OpenStack.
+The OpenStackClient is becoming the defacto CLI client for OpenStack.
 This spec will spell out what the command structure should look like, including parameters and command names.

 Problem description
 ===================

-The OpenStackClient has become the preferred method of creating clients for OpenStack APIs.
+The OpenStackClient [#]_ has become the preferred method of creating clients for OpenStack APIs.
 The initial implementation has been done.
-What needs to happen now is to define what the command structure should be.
-There has been some confusion/discussion about what these commands should look like, so it seemed the proper thing to create a spec.
+What needs to happen is to define what the command structure should be.
+There has been some confusion/discussion [#]_ about what these commands should look like, so it seemed the proper thing to create a spec.

 The goal of the OpenStackClient is to make the CLI clients more 'natural' for the End User.
 This spec will specify the commands that the End User will use